 Dr. Guohui Yuan, Systems Integration Program Manager

 Dr. Guohui Yuan is the program manager for the Systems Integration (SI) team in the U.S. Department of Energy Solar Energy Technologies Office (SETO), which supports research, development, and demonstration of technologies and solutions for reliable, resilient, and secure integration of solar energy on the nation’s electricity grid.
 His team collaborates with other DOE program offices in crosscutting initiatives including Grid Modernization Initiative (GMI), Cybersecurity, and Advanced Research on Integrated Energy Systems (ARIES).

-Dr. Yuan has been supporting SETO as a technical advisor since 2011.
-Previously, he held several key positions at industry-leading clean technology startups, including CURRENT Group, GridPoint, and WaveCrest Labs.
-Early in his career, he worked at COMSAT Labs as a systems scientist.
+Dr. Yuan joined SETO as a technical advisor in 2011.
+Prior to the DOE, he held leadership positions at several industry-leading clean technology startups, including CURRENT Group, GridPoint, and WaveCrest Labs.
+Early in his career, he worked at COMSAT Labs as a systems scientist in satellite communications.
 He is a recognized thought leader and has many technical publications.
 He holds nine patents on electric vehicle propulsion systems.

 Company: Boston Government Services